Tool List

 ```

-The main dependency is the uv tool, so once Python, uv, and Claude or Cline are installed, you are good to go.
+The main dependency is the uv tool, so when Python, uv, and Claude or Cline are installed, you are ready to go.

 ### Basic Configuration

-Add the following content to your MCP client configuration file (such as Claude Desktop or Cline):
+Add the following content to your MCP client (e.g., Claude Desktop or Cline) configuration file:

-Note: If you are using the automatic installation, Claude Desktop will be configured automatically, and this step is not necessary.
+Note: If you use automatic installation, Claude Desktop will be automatically configured, and this step is not required.

 ```json